Sparta Monday Night

 matches must be played within 2 scheduled league nights of the originally

-scheduled match, and should be shot in the originally scheduled location.
+scheduled match, and should be shot in the originally

 4. Captains